Midway University: Athletics

 The Midway athletic teams are called the Eagles.
-The college is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the River States Conference (RSC) for most of its sports since the 1991–92 academic year; while its men's & women's bowling, men's & women's swimming, men's volleyball and men's wrestling teams compete in the Mid-South Conference (MSC).
+The college is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the River States Conference (RSC) for most of its sports since the 1991–92 academic year.
+Its men's & women's bowling, men's & women's swimming, men's volleyball and men's wrestling teams compete in the Mid-South Conference (MSC).
 Formerly a women's institution, men's sports were added into the Eagles' athletic program since the 2016–17 academic year.

-Midway competes in 28 intercollegiate varsity sports: Men's sports include baseball, basketball, bowling, cross country, golf, soccer, sprint football, swimming, tennis, track & field, volleyball and wrestling; while women's sports include basketball, bowling, cross country, golf, soccer, softball, swimming, tennis, track & field, volleyball, and wrestling, and co-ed sports include archery, cheer, eSports, and equestrian (hunt seat, western and Dressage).
+Midway competes in 28 intercollegiate varsity sports: Men's sports include baseball, basketball, bowling, cross country, golf, soccer, sprint football, swimming, tennis, track & field, volleyball and wrestling; women's sports include basketball, bowling, cross country, golf, soccer, softball, swimming, tennis, track & field, volleyball, and wrestling, and co-ed sports include archery, cheer, eSports, and equestrian (hunt seat, western and Dressage).

 One of the most recently added sports is sprint football, a weight-restricted form of American football not governed by the NAIA or the National Collegiate Athletic Association (NCAA).
 Midway began play in 2022 as one of six charter members of the Midwest Sprint Football League.